pwdelbloomboard/devopstools/about-k3d/k3d.md

 So in our case, it will be:

 ```
-docker build -t ghcr.io/pwdel/ps-container:0.1 .
+docker build -t ghcr.io/pwdel/ps-container:latest .
 ```
-...where we arbitrarily selected version 0.1 for now.
+...where we arbitrarily selected version "latest" for now.
 In order to use and push this tagged image to the registry, we can follow Github's documentation.

 #### Working with Github Packages